-- Enquiry with management and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the Society's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these.
+- Enquiry with management and those charged with governance also considered Audit Committee, internal audit regarding any known or suspected instances of fraud; - Obtaining an understanding of the Society's policies and procedures relating to:

+- o Detecting and responding to the risks of fraud; and - o Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements; - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - Considering remuneration incentive schemes and performance targets and the related financial statement areas impacted by these; and

-Based on our risk assessment, we considered the areas most susceptible to fraud to be the valuation of technical provisions and management override of controls.
+Based on our risk assessment, we considered the areas most susceptible to fraud to be the valuation of technical provisions, revenue recognition for new members and management override of controls.